uwine4850/foozy/docs/en/router/object/object.md

 ## Object package
 This package contains features and interfaces for more convenient template management.
+To start working with an object, you need to create a new structure and embed the selected object into it.
+It is important to note that it can be built-in only one object.

 ### type IView interface
 The interface that each View must implement.